Ratul-1997/CUDA-CA/README.md

+# CUDA-CA
-# CUDA-CA: CUDA-based Implementation of Coherence Algorithms for Detecting Seismic Faults in Large Seismic Volumes
+CUDA-based Implementation of Coherence Algorithms for Detecting Seismic Faults in Large Seismic Volumes
+##